English

 3. Logging into the Device

-Follow the on-screen instructions and click Open Web Terminal (TTY) to log into the device’s command-line terminal.
+3. Scroll down to Get Started and click Open Web Terminal to enter the terminal.

 Local Desktop Access